AcalaNetwork/Acala-Grants-Program/README.md

 Apply [Here](https://forms.gle/2G6yHYJG9yTg6q2UA).
 Please discuss with us if you are unsure of any aspect of the application.
 You can contact us at <grants@acala.foundation>.

 ### :mag: 2.
 Review and Decision
-The grant committee on behalf of the Acala Foundation will review the application and determine if additional information is required.
-Once decision is made, the application team will be notified, and follow-ups will be arranged.
+The Acala Grants committee on behalf of the Acala Foundation will review the application and determine if additional information is required.
+Once a decision is made, the application team will be notified, and follow-ups will be arranged.

 ### :rocket: 3.
 Milestone Deliverables
 Milestone deliverables shall be submitted via email to <grants@acala.foundation>, and follow the guidelines below: